Thornhill (federal electoral district)

 Thornhill is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 1997.
 It covers its namesake Thornhill neighbourhood, which is split between the Cities of Vaughan and Markham.
 The Vaughan portion also includes parts of the city east of Highway 400 and south of Rutherford Road, including the largely industrial district of Concord and Vaughan's planned downtown; Vaughan Metropolitan Centre.
 The part in the City of Markham is restricted its portion of Thornhill itself (but does not include it all) west of Bayview Avenue.
 The riding was created in 1996 and the east end of the riding was split off into other ridings in 2012.

+The riding has the largest Jewish population in Canada at 29.5 percent.

 The riding was initially safe for the Liberals, and they won large majorities of the vote in its first two elections.
 In 2004, the large Jewish population started shifting toward the Conservative Party, and the Conservatives won the riding in 2008.
-After being targeted by the Conservatives as part of their strategy to win a majority in 2011, the riding became a Conservative stronghold.
+After being targeted by the Conservatives as part of their strategy to win a majority in 2011, the riding became a Conservative stronghold and the strongest Conservative seat in the Greater Toronto Area.

 Riding profile

 The riding is named after Thornhill, a suburban neighbourhood founded as a rural community that was first settled along Yonge Street in the mid-1790s, around the time of the street's opening.
 The district of Concord and Vaughan Metropolitan Centre occupies the northern and western parts of the riding.

 According to the 2016 census, the population of the riding was 112,719, up 2.1% from 2011.
 In 2015, the median income in the riding was $33,474 compared to $30,798 in 2010.
 The average income in the riding was $54,590 compared to $47,097 in 2010.
-The most spoken non-official language in the riding is Russian (14.5%) and 16.4% of the population is of Russian Ethnic origin.
+The most spoken non-official language in the riding is Russian (14.5%) and 16.4% of the population is of Russian ethnic origin.
 The second largest ethnic origin is Chinese with 11.2% in 2016.
 About 37% of the riding's population is part of a visible minority.
 The riding also has a large Jewish population (37.1% in 2011) and has been cited as showing voting trends among Jewish populations.
 The riding has a higher rate of postsecondary certificates, diplomas, and degrees than the Ontario average (66% compared to 55% for those aged 15+).
 The riding has been described as a Conservative stronghold.